Critical Recruiting And Hiring Criteria

 It’s no wonder the words “criteria” and “critical” are related.
-Using the right criteria for making business decisions is imperative to a company’s health.
-This includes the data used in hiring processes.
+Using the right criteria for recruiting and hiring the right team is critical to every company’s potential.

 When the market for top-notch workers is scarce, smart employers recognize the importance of employee retention.
 Holding onto talent often requires higher pay scales, creative rewards, and other positive methods of recognition.
 This helps deter valuable current employees from feeling the need to pursue other job opportunities.